CSA status as of… April 13, 2014

 Community Supported Agriculture

 CSA is the acronym for Community Supported Agriculture, a loose model connecting farmers and eaters.
 It usually involves the customer buying into a season’s produce from a farm in exchange for knowing the grower and where their food is coming from, and knowing that they are helping to keep small farms going in this country.

-The crew (our family) packing orders in winter.
+The crew (Chris’ sister Kathy, Sam, Chris) packing orders in winter.

 How it works